Vincent Simmons: The case

 Simmons was tried before a jury of eleven white men and one black woman in July 1977, with counsel by a court-appointed attorney.
-One of the assistant DAs to Knoll was his wife, Jeannette Knoll.
+One of the assistant DAs was Knoll's wife, Jeannette Knoll.
 She was elected in 1982 as a state circuit court judge, and in 1996 to the State Supreme Court, from which she retired in 2016.

 Days before the Simmons trial, DA Eddie Knoll amended the charges against the defendant to "attempted aggravated rape."
 Simmons had not been indicted on these charges.
 Knoll did not explain to the jury why Simmons was being charged with two counts of "attempted aggravated rape", when the testimony they were hearing was based upon justifying the charges of two counts of aggravated rape.

 No physical evidence from the car was presented in the Simmons case to tie him to the alleged rapes.
 No physical evidence was presented to prove that the rapes had occurred.
 The case was based on testimony by the Sanders' twins and LaBorde.
 Simmons' defense presented several alibi eyewitnesses who said that Simmons was with them at a local bar the night of the rapes.
 Knoll attacked the credibility of these witnesses in front of the jury, suggesting that prior minor crimes of the witnesses, such as littering, parking fines, and disturbing the peace, should affect their credibility.

 Defense attorney Brouillette never questioned the state's witnesses regarding their statements.
 He failed to note the numerous discrepancies between the twins' and their cousin's police interviews, preliminary examinations, and testimony at trial.
 For example, when the twins and Keith Laborde gave their initial statements to the police, they said they did not know their attacker's identity and said that "all blacks look alike."
 They made no mention of a weapon.
 At trial, each claimed that they knew their attacker by name, saying that he had introduced himself to them as "Simmons" before his attack.
 The girls said that Simmons threatened them with a gun and knife.
 LaBorde was identified as being 18 in the police statements, but he was 20, married, and a member of the Marine Corps.
 During his closing statement, the prosecutor asked the jury to imagine themselves in the place of the victims of the crime.
 This is grounds for objection, but Brouillette failed to object.

 Simmons was convicted of two counts of attempted aggravated rape (one for each twin), based on the testimony of the twins and LaBorde.
 He was sentenced to 50 years imprisonment on each count, for a total of 100 years.